tazama-lf/Full-Stack-Docker-Tazama/README.md

 ## 4. Overview of services

-Tazama core services provides the foundational infrastructure components for the platform and includes the ArangoDB, NATS and redis services: ArangoDB provides the database infrastructure, NATS provides the pub/sub functionality and redis/valkey provides for fast in-memory processor data caching.
+Tazama core services provides the foundational infrastructure components for the platform and includes the ArangoDB, NATS and valkey services: ArangoDB provides the database infrastructure, NATS provides the pub/sub functionality and valkey provides for fast in-memory processor data caching.

 Tazama is configured by loading the network map, rules and typology configurations required to evaluate a transaction via the ArangoDB API.
 The steps above have already loaded the default configuration into the database.